mehranzamanifar/mehranzamanifar/README.md

 #### - *Isfahan University of Technology*, Isfahan, Isfahan	Sep 2003
 #### Bachelor of science in Electrical Engineering – power

 #
-### HOBBIES / INTERESTS
--	A couple of sports including swimming, volleyball, tennis, badminton and horse riding

-#
 ### ACADEMIC PROJECT